-- 4. to use collage to recreate the artwork in different ways. - 5. about Kusama's pumpkin sculptures and their form, discussing the shape of the pumpkin sculptures. - 6. create from clay using the rolling technique. - to recreate Kusama's pumpkins by decorating sculptures or creating a painting using their chosen dot techniques.
+- 2. different ways that they can create dots using different mediums and techniques. - about Kusama's 'The Obliteration Room', how it was made and about its installations in various galleries. - 4. to use collage to recreate the artwork in different ways. - 5. about Kusama's pumpkin sculptures and their form, discussing the shape of the pumpkin sculptures. - 6. create from clay using the rolling technique. - 7. to recreate Kusama's pumpkins by decorating sculptures or creating a painting using their chosen dot techniques.